DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/merchants/merchants.md

-*^merchants.Name^* - They're merchants, traders and tradesmen.

-Post cataclysm, shortly after the people's emergence from the catacombs of c its merchants, vagabonds and low people began organizing.
-The result has become mt.

-mt agents made first contact with c trading partners tp1 and tp2.
+Shortly after emergence from the catacombs of ^city.NameLink^ traders, vagabonds and people of low morals began organizing.
+Through force of will that organization became the ^merchants.Name^.
+The ^merchants.Name^ made first contact with ^trade-partner-1.NameLink^ and ^trade-partner-2.NameLink^ and started robust trade activity to both.
+Today the ^merchants.Name^ has interests in almost all ^city.Name^ commerce.

-Today all trade with tp1,2 goes through nt.